 There is much to be said about having a healthy respect for the sheer mass and power of semi tractor-trailers and similarly-sized commercial motor vehicles (CMVs).
 The fact is, however, not all people traveling on our public roadways are aware of the potentially destructive nature of these huge machines, especially in cases where the driver behind the wheel has lost control of that vehicle.
 Regardless of the reason, if an 18-wheeler, gasoline tanker truck, or chartered motor coach has a mechanical problem that exceeds the ability of the driver to handle the situation, property damage is a very good possibility, as is bodily injury or even death.

-As personal injury attorneys here in the Greater Baltimore area, the legal team at Lebowitz & Mzhen, LLC, are ready to offer assistance to victims of commercial trucking accidents and other traffic-related collisions.
+As personal injury attorneys here in the Greater Baltimore area, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, are ready to offer assistance to victims of commercial trucking accidents and other traffic-related collisions.
 Especially in cases of large over-the-road transport vehicles, a beltway accident or high-speed interstate wreck is something in which nobody ever wants to be involved.
 Too many families have lost loved ones as a result of a single- or multiple-vehicle collision involving a CMV and a smaller, more vulnerable passenger car, minivan or SUV.

 Under the best of circumstances, even a lightly loaded CMV can be a handful in heavy traffic, but when there is a mechanical problem or other serious issue with the truck, even a seasoned commercial trucker might find the task overwhelming.
 Mix a serious control-related issue onboard an 18-wheel tractor-trailer with Maryland’s usually busy interstate or beltway traffic and there will likely be complications involving injuries or fatalities of innocent people nearby that vehicle.